The University of Worcester is a close-knit and high-achieving community where students are supported to succeed at every level.

 The University has been ranked in the top 5 in the UK for Quality Education in all years of the Times Higher Education’s University Impact Rankings, which assess how universities globally are meeting the UN’s Sustainable Development Goals.
 The University has also been ranked in the top 5 in the UK for Gender Equality in all years of the rankings.

 Worcester has been shortlisted three times as the Times Higher Education’s University of the Year – in 2016, 2019 and 2020 - and twice for University of the Year in the UK Social Mobility Awards – in 2019 and 2020.

-- Top 3 in the UK for Quality Education - 2019, 2020 and 2021 Times Higher Education University Impact Rankings
+- Top 5 in the UK for Quality Education - Education in all years of the Times Higher Education’s University Impact Rankings Rankings

 - Sustainability Institution of the Year - Winner- 2019 Green Gown Awards